kimdomenick/docs-as-code-samples/docs/cheap-home-staging.md

 [Pinterest](https://www.pinterest.com/) is full of inspiration for taking common household items and transforming them.

-* Fill a vase with wine corks
+* Fill a vase or decorative basket with wine corks
 * Take ugly wall art and paint over it or cover it with shelf paper patterned after old floorboards
 * If the weather/season allows, give old flowerpots a facelift with spray paint or texture
 ![flower pots refinished with seashells](https://www.fijiggle.com/sites/default/files/design/Plants1.png)